Chymyst/chymyst-core/README.md

 Current version is `0.0.8`.
 The semantics of Join Calculus (restricted to single machine) is fully implemented and tested.
 Unit tests include examples such as concurrent counters, parallel “or”, concurrent merge-sort, and “dining philosophers”.
 Performance tests indicate that the runtime can schedule about 300,000 reactions per second per CPU core, and the performance bottleneck is the thread switching and pattern-matching.

 Known limitations:

 - `JoinRun` is currently at most 20% slower than `ScalaJoin` on certain benchmarks that exercise a very large number of very short reactions.
-- Pattern-matching in join definitions is limited due to Scala's pattern matcher being too greedy (but this does not restrict the expressiveness of the language)
 - No fairness with respect to the choice of molecules: If a reaction could proceed with many alternative sets of input molecules, the input molecules are not chosen at random
 - No distributed execution (Jiansen He's `Disjoin.scala` is not ported to `JoinRun`)